gatling/gatling/src/docs/content/reference/install/oss/index.md

 ## Using the Bundle

 You can use Gatling as a standalone bundle.
 Then, you'll just need a text editor, possibly with Java or Scala syntactic coloration, to edit your simulations, and you'll be able to launch Gatling from the command line.
+From Gatling 3.11 the bundle is based on a Maven wrapper, and we recommend using it with and IDE such as IntelliJ.

 To install the bundle, download and extract the following `ZIP` file: